Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:model} introduces the notation and the Stakelberg game framework.
-Section~\ref{sec:numerical_analysis} presents numerical analyses of contract preferences and the risk aversion of the involved parties.
-Section~\ref{sec:market_implication} discusses the implications of the model's predictions for the longevity risk transfer market.
-Section~\ref{sec:information_asymmetry} extends the model to incorporate information asymmetry.
-Finally, Section~\ref{sec:conclusion} concludes.
-Technical details are gathered in the Appendix.
+Section~\ref{sec:model} introduces the notation and the Stackelberg framework.
+Section~\ref{sec:numerical_analysis} presents numerical analyses of contract preferences across risk‑aversion regimes.
+Section~\ref{sec:information_asymmetry} incorporates seller‑side {model ambiguity in the capital-market setting.} Section~\ref{sec:indexbase} extends the analysis to index‑based swaps.
+Section~\ref{sec:conclusion} concludes.
+Technical details and supporting results are gathered in the Appendix.